 When comparing Kenya and Tanzania in terms of wildlife, both countries boast numerous national parks where you can encounter the Big Five – lions, elephants, buffalo, leopards, and rhinos.
 Additionally, both Kenya's Masai Mara and Tanzania's Serengeti host the Great Migration, a spectacular wildlife event.

 However, your choice may depend on specific wildlife preferences.
 For instance, if you want to see flamingos, Kenya's Lake Nakuru is the ideal destination.
 If you seek interactive giraffe encounters, a visit to Giraffe Manor in Nairobi, Kenya, is recommended.
 On the other hand, if rhinos are on your list, Tanzania's Ngorongoro Crater is the place to go.
-For gorilla tracking, Tanzania's Gombe Stream National Park and Mahale Mountains offer excellent opportunities.
+For chimpanzee tracking, Tanzania's Gombe Stream National Park and Mahale Mountains offer excellent opportunities.

 Kenya Vs Tanzania: Big Five Viewing Opportunities